 They need to tell you if they are going to be late, before they miss a deadline.
 You need to tell them if you expect completion by a certain date.

 We’re going to get to that, but first some practical examples of printed marketing needs for a business.

 Here’s the setup: Your graphic designer gives you a beautiful color logo (yourprettylogo.jpg).
 It looks great and you’re excited to put it to use.
 It’s blue and black: 2-colors, right?

-Example 1: The project is a one color brochure.
-The printer needs to convert yourprettylogo.jpg to “grayscale” (that’s black ink in shades of gray).
+Example 1: Your project is a one color brochure.
+That’s all the budget allows!
+So, now the printer needs to convert yourprettylogo.jpg to “grayscale” (that’s black ink in shades of gray).

-Back to the artist who’s working on your logo design, cuz I’m going to help ya avoid the junky logo.
+Back to the artist who’s working on your logo design, cuz I’m going to help you avoid the junky logo.

 Here it is, the magic pill: Ask them to design it in a VECTOR based program.
 If they can’t, you may consider someone else.
 If they say they design in Photoshop, be wary, this is a RASTER program.
 This is the program most widely used for really fun stuff, (gradients, bevels, drop shadows…) and really cool logos sometimes… just get it in vector first. (*the 3-d effect of the science channel “morph” logo was very likely designed in PSD.)